 Policy apprentices will work within teams to support the key phases of policy development, implementation and evaluation.
 The policy that you help to shape will influence the way people live their everyday lives.
 Alongside your exciting and challenging day job, you will be learning how policy is made and develop crucial skills and behaviours that will make you an excellent policy professional.

-The Policy Fast Track Apprenticeship is a two-year Level 4 higher apprenticeship with a salary between £19,500 and £27,000 (£22,000 minimum in London).
+The Policy Fast Track Apprenticeship is a 2-year Level 4 higher apprenticeship with a salary between £19,500 and £27,000 (£22,000 minimum in London).
 It is a permanent position within a Government department.

 What you’ll do

 Policy Fast Track Apprentices will usually work as Policy Officers or Policy Advisers within a policy team.

 - researching and understanding the political environment surrounding a policy

 - talking with communities and members of the public

 - gathering evidence to support the development and implementation of a new policy